yzerlaut/neural_network_dynamics/README.md

 Note you might want to use the code compilation to C code for speed, so you will need the `gcc` compiler, e.g. on ubuntu/debian, get it with `sudo apt install build-essential`.

+N.B. the multicompartmental modeling in Brian2 only works with `python=3.8` !

 ## Usage

 ```